topxeq/gotx/README.md

 If more packages are required, please compile the source code, add the packages you need, refer to the examples of the packages already supported.

+### Install

+Download it from [here](http://topget.org/gox.html).
+Extract the download zip file, and put the executable anywhere but best in the system PATH.
+Run it from a command-line console.